reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 ## Level 2 - Personalized Greeting

 Let's modify our example somewhat to get to know about some more Java concepts.

-The goal in this level, is to make the program more flexible, so it can greet the person executing the program.
+**The goal in this level is to make the program more flexible, so it can greet the person executing the program.**

 First, create a new package `level2`, and create a new class named `Application` in it.
 Paste the following code into that class: